LiuGangKingston/Multi-line-equation-by-beamer/README.md

       ...
       \end{frame}

 Although some error messages would be reported during compiling the Latex file, the slides can be generated properly.
+As an example, in the slides of the last frame, all equal signs are aligned and equation numbers are generated for each line automatically.